Opentrons/opentrons/api/docs/v2/parameters/use_case_sample_count.rst

 At first glance, it might seem like sample count would primarily affect liquid transfers to and from sample wells.
 But when using the Python API's full range of capabilities, it affects:

 - How many tip racks to load.
-- Whether tip racks need to be replaced from the staging area or off-deck.
 - The initial volume and placement of reagents.
-- Actual liquid handling!
+- Pipetting to and from samples.
+- If and when tip racks need to be replaced.

 To keep things as simple as possible, this use case only focuses on setting up and using the value of a single sample count parameter, which is just one of several parameters present in the full protocol.